dmaynard/pickover-attractor/README.md

 # Pickover Attractor

-A sophisticated Rust application using macroquad to visualize Pickover attractors with multiple color channels, real-time parameter generation, and interactive controls.
+A sophisticated Rust application using macroquad to visualize Pickover attractors with multiple color channels, real-time parameter generation, and interactive controls. **Runs on both desktop and web browsers using WebAssembly!**

 ## Features